eveld/git-fundamentals/instructions/01_git_basics/configuration.md

 ## Other Configuration

 Git uses configuration for more than just identity.
-Let's check a couple of other settings that affect how you'll use Git:
+Some settings have already been configured for this lab environment.
+Let's check them:

 ```bash
 git config --global init.defaultBranch
 ```

 This shows `main`, the default branch name for new repositories.
 This is the modern standard (replacing the older `master` terminology).
+This was pre-configured for you.

 ```bash
 git config --global core.editor
 ```

 You'll see `nano`, which Git opens when you need to write commit messages or resolve conflicts.
-You can change this to your preferred editor.
+This was also pre-configured, but you could change it to your preferred editor if needed.

 Want to see everything Git knows about?
 Run: